Troy E. Walton

-The first step to filing a claim is getting in touch with a lawyer who has experience in asbestos cases.
-After you find the right lawyer, he or she will guide you through all the pertinent questions regarding your personal, medical and occupational history in order to build a solid case of asbestos exposure.
+If you wish to file a mesothelioma claim, the first step is getting in touch with an experienced asbestos lawyer.
+After you find one, he or she will guide you through questions regarding your personal, medical and occupational history.
+This will detail your exposure history.

-At this point you may record medical expenses and physical discomfort and disability you’ve incurred because of the disease.
-Your lawyer will help you through this process to determine the most relevant aspects of the history of your disease.
-Find an experienced lawyer who can help you easily file a mesothelioma claim now.
+You should record medical expenses, physical discomfort and disabilities you’ve incurred because of the disease.
+Your lawyer will help you through this step to determine the most relevant aspects.

 The Discovery Phase

 During the discovery phase, your lawyer will gather key witnesses and medical experts.
-You may give testimony in the form of a deposition during this stage of your case.
-The defendant(s), or the companies accused of negligence, will try to prove their innocence during this phase.
-By building a solid body of evidence during the pre-litigation phase, you can help ensure that your case will be fairly and accurately ruled on.
-In most cases, your lawyer will appear in court on your behalf so that you can focus on your health and treatment.
+You may give testimony in the form of a deposition.
+The defendant(s), or the companies accused of negligence, will try to prove their innocence.

 Settlement or Trial